 FAMUYIWA: Yeah, exactly.
 There's real stakes.
-And I often say that, you know, these kids are very similar to the kids in "Breakfast Club" or "Superbad," but the stakes are a lot more real for them, you know, the mistake isn't just, you know, wrecking your dad's car or getting arrested and stewing overnight for your own good and then your parents come to pick you up in the morning, and you've learned a lesson.
+And I often say that, you know, these kids are very similar to the kids in "Breakfast Club" or "Superbad," but the stakes are a lot more real for them, you know, that the mistake isn't just, you know, wrecking your dad's car or maybe, you know, getting arrested and stewing overnight for your own good and then your parents come to pick up in the morning you've learned a lesson.
 It's like, the stakes for these kids are real.

-GROSS: Music plays a really big part in your movie, "Dope," because the characters love '90s hip-hop and because you do, too, and also because you got Pharrell as the music director of your movie.
+Music plays a really big part in your movie, "Dope," because the characters love '90s hip-hop and because you do, too, and also because you got Pharrell as the music director of your movie.
 And he wrote some original songs which are the songs that the three main characters who are in high school perform in their punk rock band.
-In the movie, they wrote the songs, but the songs were actually written by Pharrell.
+It's - in the movie, they wrote the songs, but the songs were actually written by Pharrell.
 So why don't we pause here and listen to one of those songs?
-So this song is called "Go Head".
+And so this song is called "Go Head".
 And tell us what you told Pharrell about what you wanted these original songs to sound like.

-FAMUYIWA: As we talked about the music that these kids would create, we started with hip-hop because obviously these kids were obsessed with '90s hip-hop.
-But we also felt these kids would draw from many different things because they're of a culture that's connected to the world through technology in a way that we weren't.
+FAMUYIWA: Pharrell came on board the project really early in the process.
+I hadn't even written the script yet.
+I'd had a treatment and a look book of sort of these kids and this character and this world that I wanted to sort of live in.
+And so as we talked about the music that these kids would create, we started with hip-hop because obviously these kids were obsessed with '90s hip-hop.
+But we also felt, and I talked - and we talked about how these kids would draw from many different things because they're of a culture that's connected to the world through technology in a way that we weren't.
 And so Malcolm and his generation has access to all types of music at the touch of a screen.
 And so hip-hop would be at the root but also punk and also grunge and also a lot of other things that these kids would have access to.
 And that became the jumping-off point for the band Awreeoh that these kids created.

 GROSS: So this is a track of the kids in the band performing and it's written by Pharrell.
 Are the actors in your movie actually performing on this track?

 FAMUYIWA: Yeah, they are singing.
+That's actually their vocals.
 They don't all play instruments, so that's other people that are coming in to play the music, but it's all their voices.
 They're all singing.